djyt/system16_sprite_viewer/readme.md

 ## Getting Started

 Try the application with one of the example configuration files.

-You will find out the box support for OutRun, AfterBurner, Space Harrier, Golden Axe and others.
+You will find out the box support with palettes for:

+- Space Harrier
+- OutRun
+- AfterBurner
+- Power Drift
+- Golden Axe
+- Altered Beast

 1. Copy the relevant sprite roms to a directory.
 2. Edit the appropriate xml file to reflect the location of the roms and